Virology Capabilities Test

 What categories does Virology Capabilities Test cover?

-Virology Capabilities Test is categorized under healthcare and safety.
+Virology Capabilities Test is categorized under safety and healthcare.
 The benchmark evaluates text models.

 More evaluations to explore